A Customizable Last.fm Now Playing Overlay

 The useNowPlaying Hook

-{ track, isLive, isPaused, progressMs, durationMs, percent, isPositionEstimated}WebSockets were not needed.
-Polling plus estimation is accurate enough for a now-playing overlay.
+{ track, isLive, isPaused, progressMs, durationMs, percent, isPositionEstimated}I considered WebSockets and decided against them.
+Polling plus local estimation is accurate enough for a now-playing overlay, and it’s a lot less machinery.

 Where This Design Works Well